kks32/phd-thesis-template/README.md

 ### Choosing the Bibliography style

 `PhDThesisPSnPDF` currently supports two styles `authoryear` and `numbered (default)`.
 Citation style has to be set.
 You can also specify `custombib` style and customise the bibliography.

-BibLaTeX support has been added and can be invoked using `biblatex` in the documentclass.
-The bibtex is the backend for `biblatex` at the moment.
+* BibLaTeX support has been added and can be invoked using `biblatex` in the documentclass.
+Bibtex is used as the backend for `biblatex` at the moment.
+Will be replaced with biber when Makefile support is added.

 * `authoryear`: For author-year citation eg., Krishna (2013)